 - Pollination group: 4

 Jonagold stores well, a quality it inherits from one of its parents, Golden Delicious.
-However it gets its excellent flavor from its other parent, the very well-respected old New York apple variety Jonathan.
-It has the combination of good sweetness and good sharpness that often denotes a high quality apple.
+However it gets its excellent flavor from its other parent, the well-respected old New York apple variety Jonathan.
+It has a combination of good sweetness and good sharpness that often denotes a high quality apple.

 Jonagold is a very versatile apple.
 As well as being excellent for eating fresh, it is a popular for all kinds of culinary uses, and good for juice and cider.
 The apples can be picked over several weeks - pick earlier if you want to store them.

 How to grow

 The main horticultural issue is that Jonagold is a triploid apple variety and therefore needs two separate pollination partners nearby (or one self-fertile one).
 If you have apple trees nearby or in neighboring gardens, they may be suitable.
 Golden Delicious is a reliable pollinator of many varieties but Jonagold is an exception and cannot be pollinated by Golden Delicious.
 Like most triploid apple varieties, Jonagold produces a fairly large tree and the apples are also fairly large.
 Cropping is generally good and there is no need to thin the fruit.

 Jonagold is susceptible to a number of apple diseases, but its vigorous triploid nature seems to help it keep going.